Was jeff dahmer archbishop Weakland's Convenient Distraction?

 Once Jeff Dahmer became the gold standard for depravity, the public’s moral scale broke.
 Suddenly, allegations against pedophile priests didn’t land like they used to.
 What might’ve once felt like an 8 or 9 on the societal outrage scale now clocked in at a 4…maybe a 3, if the guy says he’s sorry.

 And that shift didn’t need to be conscious.
 The reflex kicked in on its own: “Well, at least Father So-and-So didn’t drill anyone’s skull or eat a bicep.”
-Compared to Jeff Dahmer, predatory priests started to look like deeply confused men who made tragic mistakes…just the kind of framing Weakland had been quietly pushing all along.

 By 2008, Weakland wasn’t even pretending anymore.
 In a deposition that year, he flatly admitted he didn’t see the sexual abuse of minors as a crime.
 On its own, that would’ve sounded insane.
 But next to Jeff Dahmer?
 It passed as nuance.

-Anchoring Evil: Jeff Dahmer as the $10,000 Necklace
+Jeff Dahmer as the $10,000 Necklace

 Think of it like jewelry store mind control.
 You walk in, and the first thing you see is a $10,000 diamond necklace.
 Now, when you spot a $2,000 bracelet, it feels like a deal…even if you still can’t afford it.

 Same trick, different stakes.
-The “Dahmer” story was the $10,000 necklace: murder, cannibalism, drilled skulls, sex zombies, acid barrels.
+The “serial killer” story was the $10,000 necklace: murder, cannibalism, drilled skulls, sex zombies, acid barrels.
 The idea was that when news would later surface about pedophile priests being quietly shuffled off for “treatment,” the public would shrug.
 After all, at least they weren’t eating people, right?

 It’s Not Illegal If You Feel Bad About It